 To enable the DEM estimation without annotations, the major idea is to process both tasks jointly~\cite{zhou2017unsupervised}.
 In the self-supervised setting, an assumption is made about spatial consistency and temporal coherence between consecutive frames in a sequence.
 The only external data needed is the camera intrinsics.
-Recent progresses in the domain~\cite{mahjourian2018unsupervised,xu2018structured,wang19icra,Bian19nips} allows to use monocular unlabeled videos to provide self-supervision signals to a learning component.
-The 3D geometry estimation includes per-pixel depth estimation from a single image and 6DoF relative pose estimation between neighbour images.
+Recent progress in the domain~\cite{mahjourian2018unsupervised,xu2018structured,wang19icra,Bian19nips} allows us to use monocular unlabeled videos to provide self-supervision signals to a learning component.
+The 3D geometry estimation includes per-pixel depth estimation from a single image and 6DoF relative pose estimation between neighbor images.

-The self-supervised learning greatly boosted DEM estimation performance.
-There however remains a gap with respect to the supervised methods.
+Self-supervised learning greatly boosted DEM estimation performance.
+There however remains a gap with the related supervised methods.
 The underlying assumption of the static world is often violated in real scenes and the geometric image reconstruction gets corrupted by unidentified moving objects, occlusions, reflection effects, etc.

 Multiple improvements have been recently proposed to address these issues~\cite{almalioglu2018ganvo,Bian19nips,mahjourian2018unsupervised,wang19icra,wang2018joint}.
-They are often based on adding more components to the architecture such as flow nets~\cite{wang2018joint}, semantic segmentation~\cite{mahjourian2018unsupervised}, adversarial networks~\cite{almalioglu2018ganvo} and multiple masks~\cite{wang19icra}.
+They are often based on adding more components to the architecture such as flow nets~\cite{wang2018joint}, semantic segmentation~\cite{mahjourian2018unsupervised}, adversarial networks~\cite{almalioglu2018ganvo}, and multiple masks~\cite{wang19icra}.
 These approaches lead however to an important growth of model parameters, making the architecture and training procedure more complex.